 4) Dissertation Proposal

-PhD degrees in the Allard School of Law at UBC are dissertation-based degrees involving original research.
-Dissertation (PhD) proposals form an important part of the admissions process and help to guide the assignment of supervisors and supervisory committees and are a mandtory part of the application.
+PhD degrees are dissertation-based degrees involving original research.
+Dissertation (PhD) proposals form an important part of the admissions process and help to guide the assignment of supervisors and supervisory committees and are a mandatory part of the application.
 A proposal should outline a research project that could reasonably lead to a dissertation that makes an original scholarly contribution in the chosen field of legal study.
 The PhD dissertation proposal approximately 10 pages (2,500 words), excluding bibliography.
 Clarity of expression is important.
 Please upload your thesis proposal under "Experience and Interests".

 - an explanation of the problem you seek to address and of your working hypothesis